Acry/flappy/DevDox/FlappyBird_7.md

 over_animation = 1
 ```

-Do not forget SDL's inverted y.
+Do not forget SDL's inverted y-axis.
-0 is top 0+n down.
+0 is top, 0+n goes down.

 Where is it rendered?